dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/extensibility.md

 [IMiddlewareFactory](/dotnet/api/microsoft.aspnetcore.http.imiddlewarefactory)/[IMiddleware](/dotnet/api/microsoft.aspnetcore.http.imiddleware) is an extensibility point for [middleware](xref:fundamentals/middleware/index) activation.

 `UseMiddleware` extension methods check if a middleware's registered type implements `IMiddleware`.
 If it does, the `IMiddlewareFactory` instance registered in the container is used to resolve the `IMiddleware` implementation instead of using the convention-based middleware activation logic.
-The middleware is registered as a scoped service in the app's service container.
+The middleware is registered as a scoped or transient service in the app's service container.

 Benefits: